sushmangupta/nuxt-content-placeholder/2LP - Shopware Backend Development Essentials/2CO - Understanding of Shopware system/1LU_achitecture_of_shopware_and_its_core_components.md

 By the end of this unit, you will be able to:

-- Know the core components of the Shopware system
+- Know the core components of Shopware 6
-- Understand the architecture of Shopware
+- Understand the architecture of Shopware 6
 - Recognize the role of each component in the system

+# Introduction
 Shopware is a highly flexible, powerful, and customizable eCommerce platform built on a technical stack that includes PHP, Elasticsearch, MySQL, and more.
 It follows a modular architecture, which means it's composed of several core components that work together to provide a comprehensive eCommerce solution.

 All those components are connected, and interact with each other, to provide a seamless shopping experience for customers and an easy-to-use development environment for developers.